ABitOfSquad/squadbot/README.md

 The only thing you need to do to load the plugin, is place it in the ```/plugins``` folder, Squadbot will do the rest.

 #### Contributing
 Feel free to contribute, however significant API changes have a chance of not being accepted, since we like to design the API with our full team.
 If you wrote a plugin for squadbot, Awesome!
 However plugins are not accepted in this repository, add it to your own repo, and feel free to share it with us!
-There are plans to create a node-like SPM (spm -> Squadbot Package Manager), but this is something we want to do for when we will publish squadbot cross-protocol.
+There are plans to create a npm-like SPM (spm -> Squadbot Package Manager), but this is something we want to do for when we will publish squadbot cross-protocol.
 But for now, we might create a list somewhere of available plugins.

 #### Cross Protocol
 We are planning on making Squadbot available for different platforms, the API will always be beta tested and updated first in the Whatsapi-Squadbot.
 We are planning on developing for the following platforms.
 In case you have plans for another platform, feel free to send us a message!